Actyx/Actyx/web/developer.actyx.com/docs/pond/guides/time-travel.md

 title: Time Travel
 ---

-Actyx Pond allows always available distributed apps to be written with any logic you like, and the result will be eventually consistent.
+_Actyx Pond allows always available distributed apps to be written with any logic you like, and the result will be eventually consistent.
-This magic feat is attained by employing nothing less than time travel.
+This magic feat is attained by employing nothing less than time travel._

-To make our distributed app experiment more interesting, we change the chat room fish to actually publish the list of messages instead of their count.
+Recall our chat room fish that accumulates messages in an array of strings:
-With this change, the fish type definition looks like the following:

 ```typescript
 export const mkChatRoomFish = (name: string) => ({